 2. To review employee performance or conduct.

 3. To enforce applicable laws and policies.

+4. To respond to requests for records as permitted by law.

 B. The school system may authorize confidential passwords or other secure entry identification.
 However, while the school system does not intend to review employees’ electronic mail, Internet records or data files routinely, employees have no right or expectation of privacy in material stored or transmitted on school system computer resources.
 The school system may monitor employees’ use of computer resources and electronic data files for the reasons stated in section A. above or for any other lawful purpose.

-C. As with other school records, electronic data files are subject to disclosure to law enforcement or government officials or to other third parties through subpoena or other lawful process.
+C. As with other school records, electronic data files are subject to disclosure to law enforcement or government officials or to other third parties through public records request, subpoena or other lawful process.
 The Edenton-Chowan Board of Education reserves the right to disclose employee electronic mail, Internet records, and data files to law enforcement, government officials, or other third parties without notification to or permission from the employees sending, receiving, or storing the material.

 D. The school system reserves the right to limit employee access to its computer resources when federal or state laws or Board policies are violated, where school system contractual obligations or school system operations may be impeded, or where the Superintendent or designee believes it is in the best interests of the school system to so limit access.